-2019-2020 saw a large decrease in gym memberships, one of the major sources of income for gyms across the U.S.
+The years 2020 to 2021 saw a large decrease in gym memberships, one of the major sources of income for gyms across the US.

-But to keep fit, people turned to exercise at home, which has been a great business for some fitness-related companies and bad for most pure-play gym stocks.
+People turned to exercise at home to stay fit, which has been a great business for some fitness-related companies and bad for most pure-play gym stocks.

-For example, during the first half of 2020, the Apple Watch witnessed a 20% increase in overall shipments despite the ongoing pandemic, home-fitness equipment business grew by 170%, and fitness app downloads grew by 46% worldwide.
+For example, during the first half of 2021, the Apple Watch witnessed a 20% increase in overall shipments despite the ongoing pandemic, the home-fitness equipment business grew by 170%, and fitness app downloads grew by 46% worldwide.

-On the other side, gyms like Town Sports International were filing for bankruptcy.
+On the other side, gyms like Town Sports International filed for bankruptcy.

-We might see gym stocks do better as the world continues to regulate the global pandemic.
+We might see gym stocks do better as the world continues to transition from the global pandemic.